eoscostarica/eos-local/readme.md

 ### How does this project compare to EOSFactory ?

 EOSFactory is Python-based framework for building and testing EOS smart contracts.
-This project is Docker-based and serves as boilerplate to start a scalable EOSIO project with microservices architecture following best practices at all levels.
+EOS Local has a larger scope.
+It is Docker-based and serves as boilerplate to start a scalable EOSIO project with microservices architecture following best practices at all levels.
 It includes many required services for large-scale EOSIO based applications and ReactJS client with Scatter and Lynx already integrated.

-EOS Local is somehow language agnostic in the sense you can you can spin up services more services using any programming language.
-However, the out-of-the-box services are written in JavaScript.

 ### Why Containers ?